INDUSTRY INSIGHTS

 Fan behavior is shaped as much by context and perception as by geography and brand

 Overall, the model was effective as a comparative and directional tool.
-The 2025 results gave valuable insight into how bowl-specific dynamics affect real-world attendance.
+The 2025 results provided valuable insight into how bowl-specific dynamics affect real-world attendance, and the 2026 model will undoubtedly demonstrate increased accuracy.